richardcheam/football-analysis/README.md

-This program needs model and input video in their corresponding folders
+This program needs model and input video in their corresponding folder